 By the time Election Day 2020 comes around, the nation will have spent the last 12-plus months observing the 150 anniversary of the 15th Amendment, giving voting rights to black men, and the 100 anniversary of the 19th Amendment that extended the right to include women.
 Due to the contentious and entirely unpredictable nature of American politics these days, next year’s presidential election will undoubtedly be a rollercoaster.
 Perhaps participation in 2020 will exceed the 64% of registered Philadelphia voters who turned out in 2016.
 With tomorrow’s important municipal election just hours away, it is worth looking back on a lesser-known chapter in Philadelphia history and the city’s struggle for universal suffrage.

 October 10, 1871 was a local election day in Philadelphia.
 The top of the ticket featured Democrat James Biddle against Republican challenger William Stokley.
 The incumbent Democratic Party relied on the support of the large Irish American community.
-Democratic hegemony was threatened by the newly enfranchised black male voters whom, during this post-15th Amendment Election Day, were sure to vote for the Republicans aka Abraham Lincoln’s party.
+Democratic hegemony was threatened by the newly enfranchised black male voters who, during this post-15th Amendment Election Day, were sure to vote for the Republicans aka Abraham Lincoln’s party.

 Well before black men were given voting rights, tensions ran deep between the African American and Irish American communities.
 The Irish saw blacks as their rivals for low-skilled jobs, and the groups lived in proximity throughout pockets of South Philadelphia.
-Within the ranks of the police force were many Irish Americans who feared their employment would be in jeopardy should the Republicans win the mayoral election.
+Within the ranks of the police force were many Irish Americans who feared their employment would be in jeopardy should the Republican win the mayoral election.

 Not surprisingly, the first opportunity for blacks to exercise their hard-won right in choosing a new mayor became a day of chaos in Philadelphia.
-The morning started badly at the polling station at Sixth and Lombard Streets (now Starr Garden) according to one report in the October 11, 1871 edition of the Philadelphia Inquirer.
-“Early in the morning, several quarrels occurred between the colored voters, the police, and of the roughs who had congregated about the window.
-As the crowd gradually became larger the ill-feeling between the parties was considerably increased by a number of intoxicated persons, who seemed to have no other idea that that of engaging in a free fright.”
+The morning started badly at a polling station at 6th and Lombard Streets (now Starr Garden) according to one report in the October 11, 1871 edition of the Philadelphia Inquirer.
+“Early in the morning, several quarrels occurred between the colored voters, the police, and the roughs who had congregated about the window.
+As the crowd gradually became larger the ill-feeling between the parties was considerably increased by a number of intoxicated persons, who seemed to have no other idea than that of engaging in a free fight.”
 The article continues, “The colored voters allege that they were unjustly treated by the police and in many cases forced from their proper position in line to make way for white voters.
 Some white roughs who were present appeared bent on adding fuel to the flame and creating a riot if they could.”

 The voters were told to stand in segregated lines to ease the tension, something to which the black voters objected.
 In the early afternoon, Mayor Daniel Fox arrived on the scene and relative calm was temporarily achieved by roping off the voters from others in the crowd.
-Once Mayor Fox had returned to his City Hall office, however, reports continued to pour in of policemen and others seeking to prevent African Americans from voting.
+Once Mayor Fox had returned to his office, however, reports continued to pour in of policemen and others seeking to prevent African Americans from voting.
 The mayor was summoned to court as judges sought to ensure access to the polls.
 According to the Inquirer report, “numerous parties hastened excited into court, stating that along Lombard Street from 6th to 11th [Streets] women and children were fleeing unprotected in every direction.”
 A riot continued along Lombard Street throughout the afternoon.

 Simultaneously, similar disturbances occurred nearby at St. Mary’s (now Rodman) and South Streets between 7th and 8th Streets.
 As described in the Inquirer, “In the streets paving stones and brickbats were flying in all directions and from some of the homes occasionally a stray bullet would come.
-Every few moments there would be a report of a pistol, a shout or a yell, but it was impossible to tell from whence anything came except form the crowd.”
+Every few moments there would be a report of a pistol, a shout or a yell, but it was impossible to tell from whence anything came except from the crowd.”